brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 interactions have lead to an increase in the number of things that web developers need to get right.

-And as we all know, software is really hard to get right Luckily, QA Engineers exist to verify that what the Developers build is what the business wants.
+And as we all know, software is really hard to get right.
+Luckily, QA Engineers exist to verify that what the Developers build is what the business wants.
 At a basic level, this means verifying things like: